One-Stop Probate Services For All Hawaiian Islands

 The law requires probate for a good reason.
 If a person dies, probate makes sure that the property goes to the people who are supposed to inherit it.
 The probate law requires that a written notice be sent to the persons named in the will and also to the persons who would have inherited if there had been no will.
 Each one has the right to see the will, see what was owned, and make sure that the assets are divided correctly.
 In a probate, the court appoints someone (usually a spouse or child, if any) as “personal representative.”
 In the past this person used to be called the “executor.”
 The personal representative has the power to gather the assets of the estate, pay bills, and distribute the assets according to the will.
 If there is no will, the assets are distributed according to the “law of intestacy.”
 The law of intestacy spells out who inherits assets when there is no will.
 If there is any problem during the probate, the court can make sure things are done fairly.

-How Long It Takes and How Much It Costs
+How Long Will It Take and How Much Does It Cost?

 Probate Options in Hawaii